-The SQL Server 2008, SQL Server 2008 R2, SQL Server 2012 or SQL Server 2014 default installation options must be changed in order to access Blackbaud databases.
+The SQL Server 2008, SQL Server 2008 R2, SQL Server 2012, SQL Server 2014 or SQL Server 2016 default installation options must be changed in order to access Blackbaud databases.
 Check each of the following items carefully before attaching a Blackbaud database to a SQL Server 2008, SQL Server 2008 R2, SQL Server 2012 or SQL Server 2014 instance.

 IMPORTANT: For SQL Server 2008, SQL Server 2008 R2, SQL Server 2012 , or SQL Server 2014 compatible products, be sure to back up the database while the database is still attached to the original/previous SQL Server Instance.
 Backups created with later versions of SQL Server are incompatible with previous versions of SQL Server due to the required revisions made to the database files by the later SQL Server version.

 - Review the latest system requirements for your product before updating.